Are you in search of some feedback team building activities?

 #4.
 Feedback Circles

-These are structured sessions where employees exchange constructive feedback to foster deeper understanding and strengthen team bonds.
+These are structured sessions where employees exchange constructive feedback.
+It helps foster deeper understanding and strengthen team bonds.

 Time: 10-20 minutes